 - 1. Valid only if programmed using a programming tool that is qualified - 2.
-Circuits can be programmed more than 10 times but in that case, the retention time is no longer guaranteed.
+Circuits can be programmed more than 10 times but after that, the retention time is no longer guaranteed.
+All qualification tests have been done after 10 cycles.